firstcontributions/first-contributions/additional-material/git_workflow_scenarios/resolving-merge-conflicts.md

 # How to undo a merge?
 If you want to undo a merge then you can do `git merge —abort`

+One of the best aspects about Git is that you can undo virtually anything.You can use the git reset command to return to the revision before the merge, thereby effectively undoing it:
+$ git reset --hard <commit-before-merge>

+If you don't have the hash of the commit before the merge at hand, you can also use the following variation of the command:
+$ git reset --hard HEAD~1

+using "HEAD~1", you're telling Git to go back to the commit before the current HEAD revision — which should be the commit before the merge!

+Please note that, in both cases, we need to use the "--hard" option.
+This means that any local changes in your Working Copy will be discarded; if you have valuable uncommitted changes, be sure to use git stash before.